BenjaminKyamanywa/playground/ground_notes/html_notes.md

 - It boots SEO (Search Engine Optimization) and improves user experience especially for assistive technology users such as with screen readers.
 3. What is the difference between presentational HTML and semantic HTML?
 - Presentational HTML focuses on the appearance of and style of content, alot of these elements are deprecated e.g `center`, `big`, `font`.
 Semantic HTML is now the recommended approach as it describes the content of elements so its much easier to read, understand and maintain.
+4. What is the difference between the bring attention to element `<b>` and the `<strong>` element?
+- Visually both are very similar, because they are both rendered as bold by default.
+But their meanings are quite different.
+While the "bring attention to" element only draws attention to the text, without indicating the higher level of importance, the strong element does more than that.
+It conveys a sense of importance, or urgency.
+This is their main difference.